 Featured

-Parent to Parent of Georgia is Hiring 1 part-time Regional Coordinator – Applications being accepted through July 15, 2025 at 4:00 pm only!
+Parent to Parent of Georgia’s Employment Opportunity – Applications accepted through April 15, 2026, 4:00 pm!

 Are you a parent or family member of a child with a disability or a professional interested in working with families?
-Are you looking for part-time work, a casual working environment, where you can help families access support and resources while expanding your own knowledge?
-If so, Parent to Parent needs you as a Coordinator.
+Are you looking for part-time work in a casual environment where you can help families access support and resources while expanding your own knowledge?
+Parent to Parent of Georgia is seeking to hire two part-time Regional Coordinators.

 • Experience with disabilities or special health care needs